raykyn/abbrevSolver/README.md

 ### INSTALLATION AND STARTUP ###
 - Unzip the directory into a place of your choice.
 - Open a terminal (or command line).
-- Navigate to the Abkürzungsauflöser-Directory.
+- Navigate to the newly created directory.
 - Type: python3 abbrevsolver.py
+- On windows, you might only need to type python or py before the filename.
 - Press enter to start the application.

 ### USE ###